-Luckily, winter 2019 has seen rich, saturated colours come back into fashion.
+Luckily, rich, saturated colours are back in fashion.
 Warm tones, jewel colours and other equally bold colour palettes are now taking centre stage.
 One particular colour that seems to have gained popularity on social media is terracotta.

 - Terracotta plays well with muted shades of white, cream, pink, red, mustard, green and cerulean blue.

 - Pair terracotta-toned textiles with timber furniture or woven homewares, such as woven rugs, baskets, bowls and timber side tables.

 - Green, leafy indoor foliage plants look a million bucks in a terracotta pot.